 Where: Jerusalem

-Greatest Work: the New Rules of Passover, harsh religious rules
+Greatest Work: the new national rules of Passover, harsh holiday rules, the Ten Commandments

 Traits: zealot, power-hungry, xenophobic